chemouna/AlgorithmsCatalog/README.md

   2. Concatenate two ropes.
   3. Substring.
 Two search tree split operations.
   4. Iterate over each character.
 Left-to-right tree traversal.
+- A rope is essentially a binary tree whose leaves are arrays characters, Concatenation of two ropes is just the creation of a new tree node with both ropes as children, So rope enables much faster concatenation than ordinary strings and don't require a large contiguous memory space to store a large string, the main disadventage is slower indexing.

 #### SkipList